The Case for Learned In-Memory Joins: Experimental Evaluation

 Overall, all {\inlj} and {\sj} algorithms scale well when increasing the number of threads, although only the learned join variants of {\inlj} achieve a slightly higher throughput than others.
 The main explanation for this good performance is that learned {\inlj} variants usually incur less cache misses (Check the performance counters results in Figure~\ref{fig:all_performance_counters}), because they use learned models that have small sizes and can nicely fit in the cache.
 Since threads will be latency bound waiting for access to RAM, then threading in typical {\inlj} algorithms will be more affected with latency than learned variants, and degrades its performance.
 This observation is confirmed by a recent benchmarking study for learned indexes~\cite{MKR+20}.

 \textbf{Other Performance Counters.} To better understand the behavior of the proposed learned join algorithms, we dig deep into their low-level performance counters, and try to find any correlation between these counters and the join throughput.
 Figure~\ref{fig:all_performance_counters} presents the plotting of four performance counters (in millions) for different {\inlj} and {\sj} algorithms, where each column represents a counter type and each row represents a join category.
 For {\inlj}, we can see that most of the {\blinlj} cases with high join throughputs occur at low cache misses, whether L1 or LLC.
 This is explainable as most of such misses happen in the "last-mile" search phase (a typical 2-levels {\rmi} will have at most 2 cache misses in its prediction phase, hopefully only 1 miss if the root model is small enough), and hence improving it by reducing the number of search steps will definitely reduce the total cache misses.
 For other counters, it seems that there is no obvious correlation between their values and the join throughput.

-On the other hand, for {\sj}, there is a clear correlation between the {\blsj}'s counter values and the corresponding join throughput.
+In contrast, for {\sj}, there is a clear correlation between the {\blsj}'s counter values and the corresponding join throughput.
 The {\blsj} throughput increases by decreasing the number of cache and branch misses.
 This is mainly because the AVX sort is applied on small partitions that have better caching properties.
 In addition, the number of comparisons in the AVX sort itself becomes lower (Check the sorting phase complexity in Section~\ref{sec:lsj_sort_phase}), which in turn, reduces the number of branch misses as well.